Selected

 Reaching Out

-Please know that you can always speak with someone via the AU ProtoCall Services 24/7 if you are experiencing a crisis.
+Please know that you can always speak with someone via the AU ProtoCall Services 24/7 if you are experiencing a mental health crisis.
 The number for AU ProtoCall is 202-885-7979.

 At Your Initial Consultation (Intake)

 For virtual (telemental health) appointments: On the day and arrival time of your appointment, you will log on to the Center Doxy platform.
-Upon accessing the platform, please use the drop-down menu to select “americanuniversitycounselingctr” as the name of the clinician room you will enter.
-You will need your student username and password for the platform.
+Upon accessing the platform, please use the drop-down menu to select “CenterforWell-Being” as the name of the clinician room you will enter.

 As a reminder, due to licensing laws, you will need to be physically located in Washington, DC (not Maryland or Virginia) at the time of your appointment.
 You will also need to show a photo ID to your clinician.
 A photo ID is required for any first-time appointment with any clinician in the center.

-Please bring a laptop or other device to complete paperwork for your appointment and to attend your appointment.
-If the assistant is not at the front desk, you will need to check in with the virtual assistant by going to the Center Doxy platform
+Please bring a laptop (recommended) or other charged device to complete paperwork for your appointment and to attend your appointment.
+If the assistant is not at the front desk, you will need to check in with the virtual assistant by going to the Center Doxy platform.

 During your appointment: You will meet with one of our clinicians, who will help you sort out your concerns, gather some background information, provide initial strategies for healthy coping, and discuss your options for further care.